nerkolt/MVC_Obsidian_Vault/Dots_ECS/Notes/Dots&ECS/Introduction to the Data-Oriented Technology Stack Notes.md

 ![[Pasted image 20251224112615.png]]
 * opening a subscene loads its GOs into the editor and triggers the baking conversion process
 * Closing a subscene unloads GOs from editors but entities produced
+* what we see is the entity baked from the GO